Skip to content

 3. If you don’t already have a repo set up for workflows, select Connect GitHub.

-4. Follow the prompts to choose a repo and branch.
+4. Follow the prompts to connect a repo and branch.

 Set up the Git directory structure